 When running a business, having a solid email marketing strategy in place is everything.
 It’s one tool that isn’t going anywhere and is increasing in its usage year after year.

-Statista reports that in 2019, there are more than 293 billion emails that are sent and received every day.
+Statista reports that nearly 350 billion emails will be sent and received every day in 2023.

 However, keeping in touch with all your customers can get overwhelming.
 That’s where email automation comes in.
 With automated emails, you can communicate with your audience in a much more efficient and personal way.